smurfix/sqlmix/README.rst

 * How to use a database asynchronously, e.g. via Twisted "deferred" handlers, is non-obvious and, again, requires too much boilerplate code.

+* Retrying an entire transaction (if it fails due to optimism) is difficult.
+  There's no object representing the transaction.

+Using an object-oriented wrapper is out of the question: they work synchronously and thus are forbidden in asynchronous code.

+I don't want to multi-thread my main program.
+Debugging threaded helpers (file system, database, possibly other synchronous libraries) is difficult enough.

 -----
 Usage
 -----